renatoleme/TEpci_Coq/README.md

 * Consume a list of checkpoints; and
 * Create a new list of states according to the expansion.

-The algorithm stops when there is no more checkpoints to consume.
+The algorithm starts with the trivial checkpoint and stops when there is no more checkpoints to consume.

 # Closure